Variable Life Insurance Explained: Investment Risks and Returns

 Variable life insurance features fixed premiums similar to traditional whole life insurance.
 The death benefit remains level with a guaranteed minimum, and premiums must be paid as scheduled to keep the policy in force.
 This structure provides more predictability but less flexibility than its universal counterpart.

 Variable universal life insurance provides greater flexibility with adjustable premiums and death benefits.
 Policyholders can increase or decrease premium payments, skip payments if sufficient cash value exists, and modify the death benefit within limits.
-Learn more about universal life insurance options and their flexibility features.
+Learn more about universal life insurance options and their flexibility features, or explore the hybrid IVUL approach that combines variable and indexed strategies.

 This flexibility comes with added complexity and requires active management to prevent policy lapse.
 If cash value drops due to poor investment performance or insufficient premiums, the policy may terminate without warning.
 Variable universal life demands more attention but offers greater customization for changing financial circumstances.